SystemSpace/Compendium/compendium.rst

   SYNAPSE says they cause everyone to move the branch tree in their own way.

 Are there any soulless people in LFE?
-  LFE has a no-soul:death-of-body system, so there's no alive bodies without souls (that are supposed to have one).
+  LFE has a no-soul:death-of-body system, so there are no alive bodies without souls (that are supposed to have one).

 What does LFE mean?
   It's the names of the most important 3 partitions: Living (all living beings) eFfector (all interactions) Environment (all matter).